Catholic Health will lead COVID-19 vaccination plan creation, vaccine distribution for Western New York

 Chief Executive Officer Mark Sullivan described the Western Region as "very diverse, graphicly dispersed" and including Erie, Niagara, Chautauqua, Cattaraugus, and Allegany counties.

+"We wanted to make sure that the Western New York community was aware of the exciting news as we move on from fighting the battle on the bedside to advancing our troops to vaccination," Sullivan explained.

-Sullivan says they do not have a number for how many people will be vaccinated yet.
-Catholic Health's plan will be under review by the end of the month.
+Sullivan said they do not have a number for how many people will be vaccinated yet.
+When asked about the timeline, officials said the plan will be under review at the end of this month.

+Then they will finalize the plan based on feedback from the state.
+From there, the process should begin once the vaccine is in place.

-Vaccine hubs, like the Western Region's, will help build trust and distribute the vaccine.
-Sullivan said that the hub led by Catholic Health will include three major parts: regional planning, an operations team, and a logistics team.
+Vaccine hubs, such as the Western Region's, will help build trust and distribute the vaccine.
+Sullivan said the hub led by Catholic Health will include three major parts: regional planning, an operations team, and a logistics team.

 The regional planning aspect will work on looking at data and other information, such as populations and where the need is the highest, to plan the vaccine logistics and distribution.